 Yokohama Chinatown is the highest-rated place to visit in Ōta, Tokyo right now.

-The largest category is temples, with 372 places to explore.
+The largest category is parks, with 827 places to explore.

 Travellers also explore Toshima, Osaka, Kyoto.